Abdallah-Yahia/SPI-Slave-with-Single-Port-RAM/README.md

 Thanks to its simplicity, flexibility, and performance, SPI is widely adopted for connecting microcontrollers with peripherals such as sensors, memory devices, and display modules.
+## 2.SPI Architecture:
+Wire connections:
+• rx_data in the SPI slave module is connected to the din port in the RAM module.
+• rx_valid in the SPI slave module is connected to rx_valid in the RAM module.
+• dout in the RAM module is connected to tx_data in the SPI slave module.
+• tx_valid in the RAM module is connected to tx_valid in the SPI slave module.